leafo/aroma/site/tutorial.md

 ### Hello World

 For the sake of the tutorial, we will create a small *Hello World* demo.
-Add a file called `main.lua` to the folder:
+Add a file called `main.lua` to the folder you just created:

     ```lua
     -- what is going on